 Systematic Reviews or Meta-Analysis should be systematic, critical assessments of most recently updated literature and data sources pertaining to basic biological or bio-medical science topics that include a statistical technique for quantitatively combining the results of multiple studies that measure the same outcome into a single pooled investigation.
 Data must be searched for and selected systematically for inclusion and critically evaluated, and the search and selection process for compiling the review must be mentioned.
 The text should NOT exceed 5000 words excluding abstract, references, tables and figures.

-Structured Abstract: (Not exceed 250 words):
+- Structured Abstract: (Not exceed 250 words):

-- Research questions
+- Introduction: Rationale, Objectives, Research questions

-- Participants, interventions, comparators
+- Methodology: Study design, Participants, interventions, comparators

-- Data analysis/ Statistical tools used
+- Systematic Review Protocol: Search strategy, Data sources, Studies Sections and Data Extraction, Data analysis/ Statistical tools used

-3. Case Reports with Discussion
+(III) Case Reports with Discussion

-- Brief Abstract (should not exceed 120 words)
+- Brief Abstract (should not exceed 150 words)

 - Case Presentation

+Patient Consent, Competing interests, Funding Statement, Acknowledgements (if any).
 For all other information including title page, typing and reference style, please follow the instructions for original articles.

-Rapid/Special/Short communication should be original work, such as complete results of a short pilot study, not merely a preliminary report and should not exceed 2000 words with one or two figures and/or one table.
+Short communication should be original work, such as complete results of a short pilot study, not merely a preliminary report and should not exceed 2000 words with one or two figures and/or one table.
 An editorial decision will be provided rapidly without reviews.
 For writing and references style, follow the same instructions listed above.

-5 Letters to the Editor/Editorials / Perspectives / Correspondence
+(V) Letters to the Editor/Editorials / Perspectives / Correspondence